Project Length Custom Length

 Also known as Olivine is a yellowish green gemstone, composed of silica, magnesia, and iron.
 Common in certain volcanic rocks.
 The crusaders brought it back to Central Europe in the Middle Ages.
 Later revived as the Baroque era’s most popular stone.
 These stones can be found in Australia, Brazil, China, Kenya, Mexico, Myanmar, Pakistan, South Africa, Sri Lanka, Tanzania, and the United States.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Peridot
+Bead Glossary Gemstones Peridot

 PEWTER